pinterest/snappass/README.rst

 Configuration
 -------------

+Start by ensuring that Redis is up and running.

-You can configure the following via environment variables.
+Then, you can configure the following via environment variables.

 ``SECRET_KEY``: unique key that's used to sign key.
 This should be kept secret.
 See the `Flask Documentation`__ for more information.